dfkaye/datauri-vs-src-test/README.md

 pointing to a static CDN domain.
 In that setup, URL generally outperformed the dataURI across browsers - except for Internet Explorer (8-10) which processed the dataURI even faster than Chrome.

-After adding the script.text strategy, the scripts needed to be modified so that all create > exec > profile sequences were fair.
+After adding the <code>script.text</code> strategy, the scripts needed to be modified so that all create > exec > profile sequences were fair.
 That meant moving the remote script to this repo and wrapping the entire script body in a function that could be called externally by any of the three strategies.
 This gives more control over the source, and, apparently, prevents script caching in the browser, due to the